 - 5.29 5.40 Suspension is the temporary invalidation of any teaching educator's license for a period of time specified by the State Board.
-The suspension will remain permanently in the ADE file of the educator and in the files retained by the PLSB. - 5.41 Take action means that the Ethics Subcommittee makes an initial reasonable belief determination and recommendation on an ethics complaint, or the Ethics Hearing Subcommittee makes a determination and recommendation on the Ethics Subcommittee initial reasonable belief determination and recommendation. - 5.30 Teaching License refers to any teaching, service, or leadership certificate, license, or permit issued by the State Board. - 5.42 Waiver from licensure means a waiver from rules and/or laws governing educator licensure granted under: - 5.42.1 The Arkansas Quality Charter Schools Act of 2013, Ark.
-Code Ann. § 6-23-101 et seq., to a public charter school in the approval of its original charter or an amendment to its charter; - 5.42.2 Ark.
-Code Ann. § 6-15-103 to a school district; - 5.42.3 The District of Innovation Program, Ark.
-Code Ann. § 6-15-2801 et seq., to a School of Innovation; or - 5.42.4 Any other educational entity pursuant to Arkansas law. - 5.31 Warning is a written communication from the State Board to the named educator that his or her conduct is unethical.
+The suspension will remain permanently in the ADE file of the educator and in the files retained by the PLSB. - 5.41 Take action means that, based on a preponderance of the evidence, the Ethics Subcommittee or Ethics Hearing Subcommittee, makes an initial reasonable belief determination and recommendation based on an ethics complaint, or the Ethics Hearing Subcommittee makes a determination and recommendation on the Ethics Subcommittee initial reasonable belief determination and recommendation. - 5.30 Teaching License refers to any teaching, service, or leadership certificate, license, or permit issued by the State Board. - 5.42 Valid educator's license means that the educator's license was current, on probation, or under suspension at the time of an alleged ethics violation.
+A valid educator's license that expires after the occurrence of the alleged ethics violation is still subject to an ethics complaint process relating to the alleged ethics violation. - 5.43 Waiver from licensure means a waiver from rules and/or laws governing educator licensure granted under: - 5.43.1 The Arkansas Quality Charter Schools Act of 2013, Ark.
+Code Ann. § 6-23-101 et seq., to a public charter school in the approval of its original charter or an amendment to its charter; - 5.43.2 Ark.
+Code Ann. § 6-15-103 to a school district; - 5.43.3 The District of Innovation Program, Ark.
+Code Ann. § 6-15-2801 et seq., to a School of Innovation; or - 5.43.4 Any other educational entity pursuant to Arkansas law. - 5.31 Warning is a written communication from the State Board to the named educator that his or her conduct is unethical.
 The warning cautions that further unethical conduct will lead to a more severe action.
 In the absence of further unethical conduct, a warning will remain in the licensure file of the educator for a period of two (2) years from the date the warning is imposed by the State Board.
-The warning will remain permanently in the files retained by PLSB staff. - 5.43 Written Reprimand is a written admonishment from the State Board to the named educator for his or her conduct.
+The warning will remain permanently in the files retained by PLSB staff. - 5.44 Written Reprimand is a written admonishment from the State Board to the named educator for his or her conduct.
 The written reprimand cautions that further unethical conduct will lead to a more severe action and is associated with a monetary fine of the educator.
 The written reprimand will remain permanently in the files retained by the PLSB.